 Procedure for Returning to Work (RTW)

 A RTW form should only be completed at least 3 days prior to any proposed date of return to the workplace.
+Click here to download a copy of the RTW(S) Form

 On receipt of the completed form the Principal will provide: details of the Induction Training for completion by staff prior to the return to the workplace and details of any additional health and safety measures in place in the school to facilitate the staff member’s return to the school facility.